top of page

 Just like in English, there are two future tenses in the German language.
 In this post, we will focus on the first future tense.
 Surprisingly enough, this Futur I tense is the easiest tense in German.
 Why?
 Find out below.

-Before we explain how the future tense in German is formed, we need to clarify when it is and is not used.
-For it might come as a surprise to many German learners that the future tense is not always used when future actions are being mentioned.
-On the contrary, just as for English native speakers, it is common for most German native speakers to use the present tense (the so-called 'futuristic present') when an activity or event is deemed as certain or has been planned to happen in the near future.
+Before we explain how the future tense in German is formed, we must clarify when it is and is not used.
+For it might surprise many German learners that the future tense is not always used when future actions are being mentioned.
+On the contrary, just as for English native speakers, it is common for most German native speakers to use the present tense (the so-called 'futuristic present') when an activity or event is deemed as certain or planned to happen soon.
 Let's consider some examples.

 Sie arbeitet morgen